Revamp your wallet with the most common financial goals examples to get your money back on track!

 Also, when you lose your job, you lose your coverage, so if something happens to you while out of work, your family will get nothing.
 That sucks.

 Whatever you do.
 Don’t wait.
 It’s not fun thinking about your own mortality; I get it.
-But I feel so much better knowing that my four-year-old daughter will be financially set and cared for if I am not there to do it myself.
+But I feel so much better knowing that my five-year-old daughter will be financially set and cared for if I am not there to do it myself.
 Peace of mind is an amazing financial goal to have achieved!

 January 9th – Liberate Yourself from The Joneses

 One of the things that really saddens me is when I hear women talk about their own insecurities, especially when it revolves around what others think of them.
-This causes them to worry, overspend on things (i.e., expensive cars, fancy dinner out with friends, designer clothes for them & their family, hair & nails done often, and so on).
+This causes them to worry, and overspend on things (i.e., expensive cars, fancy dinners out with friends, designer clothes for them & their family, hair & nails done often, and so on).

 I think that I may have suffered some from this when I was younger (20’s), but now, honestly, I don’t give a f*ck!
 Furthermore, neither should you!